 Join the Twitter e-commerce dream today and envisage growth for your business.

 Instagram’s massive daily audience of 500 million users puts this social site at the forefront of e-commerce and marketing too.
 Additionally, the site commands a larger monthly audience of close to 800 million users, 80% of whom live outside the United States.
 Therefore, it is a great platform to air your global marketing campaigns.

-Currently, 68% of Instagram users engage with brands on a regular basis compared with 32% of users in other social sites like Twitter and Facebook.
-Perhaps this is attributed by the fact that Instagram is one of the most visually appealing social sites on the web.
+Currently, 68% of Instagram users engage with brands on a regular basis compared with 32% of users on other social sites like Twitter and Facebook.
+Perhaps this is attributed to the fact that Instagram is one of the most visually appealing social sites on the web.

 Consumer engagement on Instagram can go a long way in enabling you to create a loyal tribe around your brand, and your success rate will heavily depend on your creativity.
 Common ways you may use to engage your audience here include; hashtags, stories, contests, videos, and demonstrations.

 You can also encourage shoppers to post images of themselves wearing or using your products, sometimes in exchange for coupon codes or mutual self-promotion.
 There’s really no limit to what you can do.

 Pinterest also provides a great opportunity for you to get closer to your customers, boost engagement as well as increase your sales.
 If you have been overlooking Pinterest, here are amazing statistics you should consider: